ccxuan123/machine_learning_assignment/README.md

 goal_y_list = [1, 1, -1]
 ```

-You can follow the tutorial from [Robotics e-manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/machine_learning/#machine-learning) to recreate this project by cloning this repo.
+You can follow the tutorial from [Robotics e-manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/machine_learning/#machine-learning) (Change the repo for clonning in step 1.1.5 Machine Learning packages) to recreate this project by cloning this repo.
 ```
 $ cd ~/catkin_ws/src/
 $ git clone https://github.com/ccxuan123/machine_learning_assignment.git